dvnguyen02/RAGMail/README.md

 ### Command Line Usage

-You can also use specific commands directly:
+In order to use, you need to synce your emails first:

 1. Sync recent emails:
    ```
    python ragmail.py sync --limit 20
    ```
-   After syncing you could use the services.
+   After syncing you could use other services (ask, search).
    * Note that if you sync too much it might cause the LLM to hallucinate.

 2. Search for emails: